-The most time and energy efficient tool for building climbing-specific grip strength is a hangboard.
+The most time- and energy-efficient training tool for building climbing-specific grip strength is a hangboard.
 If you don’t have one at home, I’m sure your climbing gym has several.
-I own two boards, both from Metolius, the newer Contact Training Board, which I love for the huge variety of incrementally smaller size grips, and the long-time standard, their Simulator 3D which has somewhat easier grips.
+I own two boards, both from Metolius: the newer Contact Training Board, which I love for the huge variety of incrementally smaller-size grips, and the longtime standard, their Simulator 3D, which has somewhat easier grips.

 This routine was built to be simple and quick so I can get it done and start to build up a strength-endurance base for my fingers before the prime rock climbing days roll around.
 And it is conservative because I want to keep my risk of finger injury as close to zero as I can.

-Back to the workout, I try to complete this routine two to three times per week for 8 weeks, 16 times through in total.
+Back to the workout.
+I try to complete this routine 2–3 times per week for 8 weeks, 16 times through in total.
 The 8 weeks often goes into the beginning of my rock season.

-Getting started: Go to the climbing gym and complete an easy, slow, nearly-continuous 15 minute traversing/bouldering warm-up.
-Then pull a chair up to a hangboard that looks like it has some bigger holds and play around on the board a bit to locate the smallest grips you can hang from (straight-arms) for 20 seconds EASILY, meaning without feeling any pump or shaking.
+Go to the climbing gym and complete an easy, slow, nearly continuous 15-minute traversing/bouldering warm-up.
+Then pull a chair up to a hangboard that looks like it has some bigger holds and play around on the board a bit to locate the smallest grips you can easily hang from (arms straight) for 20 seconds, meaning without feeling any pump or shaking.
 I like to use grips that allow all four, and possibly five, digits of each hand to make contact.
-I avoid finger pockets, it’s much safer to train all digits together.
+I avoid finger pockets; it’s much safer to train all digits together.

-Now that you’ve located the smallest hold you can hang from for 20” without a pump (usually a jug or a ¾” 4-finger edge), figure out the next two smallest holds.
-We’ll call these three holds A, B, and C. A is the largest hold, B is the next smallest (still 4 fingers per hand in contact), C is the smallest (four fingers per hand in contact).
+Now that you’ve located the smallest hold you can hang from for 20 seconds without a pump (usually a jug or a 3/4-inch four-finger edge), figure out the next two smallest holds.
+We’ll call these three holds A, B, and C. A is the largest hold, B is the next smallest (still four fingers per hand in contact), C is the smallest (four fingers per hand in contact).

 - Always warm up for a minimum of 10 minutes, better 15, by doing some easy bouldering or climbing.